mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

 'fc1.weight': Parameter (name=fc1.weight), 'fc1.bias': Parameter (name=fc1.bias), 'fc2.weight': Parameter (name=fc2.weight),
 'fc2.bias': Parameter (name=fc2.bias), 'fc3.weight': Parameter (name=fc3.weight), 'fc3.bias': Parameter (name=fc3.bias)}

-After training, the saved model`lenet-1_1875.ckpt`, the model weight file size is 241kB, compared with the size 482kB of the original full model, the overall reduction is nearly half;
+After training, the weight file size of the saved model`lenet-1_1875.ckpt` is 241kB, compared with the size 482kB of the original full model, the overall reduction is nearly half;

-A specific comparison of the parameters in the model shows that learning rate, optimization rate and the weight parameters related to reverse optimization are reduced in `lenet-1_1875.ckpt` compared with the parameter in `checkpoint_lenet-1_1875.ckpt`, and only the weight parameters of the forward propagation network LeNet are retained.
+A specific comparison of the parameters in the model shows that the learning rate, optimization rate and the weight parameters related to reverse optimization are reduced in `lenet-1_1875.ckpt` compared with the parameters in `checkpoint_lenet-1_1875.ckpt`, and only the weight parameters of the forward propagation network LeNet are retained.
 It meets the expected result.

 #### [Save CheckPoint Asynchronously](#Save-CheckPoint-Asynchronously)

 Usage:The parameters`async_save` of the Class`CheckpointConfig`.

-Application Scenarios:The trained model has a large amount of parameters, and it can be saved while training, which saves the writing time when saving the CheckPoint file.
+Application Scenarios: The trained model has a large amount of parameters, and it can be saved during training, which saves the writing time when saving the CheckPoint file.

 ```python
 config_ck = CheckpointConfig(async_save=True)